takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

     apk add git
 {% endhighlight %}

-After building this Dockerfile the usual way you'll find that this time it has only taken 2 steps instead of 4, which will result in 1 new image, instead of 3 images, which saves space.
+After building this Dockerfile the usual way you'll find that this time it has only taken 2 steps instead of 4, which will result in 1 new image, instead of 3 images.

 ![Dockerfile tutorial - Docker image list]({{ site.url }}/assets/images/in-content/dockerfile-tutorial-line-optimization.png)